 Facebook Page: www.facebook.com/NCVOCaymanIslands

-NCVO Children’s Services is a registered non-profit organisation supporting children and families in need across the Cayman Islands.
-It operates Miss Nadine’s Preschool & Nursery, the Nadine Andreas Residential Foster Home, and a thrift store at 90A Anthony Drive that accepts donations of clothing, household items, children’s goods and furniture.
+NCVO Children's Services is an NPO dedicated to the care, education and wellbeing of families in need of support.
+The NCVO runs two programmes—Miss Nadine's Preschool and Nursery and the Nadine Andreas Residential Foster Home.
+The NCVO also runs a thrift store located on Anthony Drive in George Town, which accepts donations of clothing, household items, children’s items and furniture.

 National Gallery of the Cayman Islands (NGCI)